andresramirezzz/EliteEstate/README.md

 IMAGE SHOWING THE FOLDER

+The next step is the final one.
+Open the 'EliteEstate.py' file which is the one containing the program with PyCharm.

+IMAGE OPENPYTHONFILE

-Then, install the requirements in your Pycharm terminal.
+After this, install the requirements in your Pycharm terminal.

 ```python
 pip install -r requirements.txt